-- High scientist unemployment.
-Reflecting the weak demand for skilled workers in Puerto Rico, unemployment among doctorate holding scientists was 13% in April, 1997, approximately the same as the unemployment rate for all workers (13.1% for 1997).
-In comparison, the unemployment rate for Ph.D. scientists in the U.S. as a whole was only 1.2%, less than a quarter of the overall U.S. rate of five percent.
-Interestingly, no scientist with a degree in computer and math sciences or physical and related sciences was unemployed in Puerto Rico. - Brain drain.
-The anemic local demand for workers with post-graduate training in science, mathematics and engineering has driven an ongoing brain drain in Puerto Rico.
-The National Science Foundation's 1997 Survey of Doctoral Recipients found that only 350 of the 1,560 doctorate holders born in Puerto Rico now reside on the island.
+- □ High scientist unemployment.
+In Puerto Rico, unemployment among doctorate holding scientists was 13% in April, 1997, approximately the same as the unemployment rate for all workers (13.1% for 1997).
+In comparison, the unemployment rate for Ph.D. scientists in the U.S. as a whole was only 1.2%, less than a guarter of the overall U.S. rate of five percent.
+Interestingly, no scientist with a degree in computer and math sciences or physical and related sciences was unemployed in Puerto Rico. - The National Science Foundation's 1997 Survey of Doctoral Recipients found that only 350 of the 1,560 doctorate holders born in Puerto Rico now reside on the island.